This page contains information regarding how to increase income and reduce costs to help offset the increases in the cost of living.

 - Your letter will say if you need to call a helpline by 28 February 2023 to confirm your details.

 - Contact the Warm Home Discount helpline if you do not get the letter by mid-January 2023 and you think you’re eligible.

 If you’re not sure if you’re eligible, check online:

 If you do not get a letter by mid-January 2023

 - You’ll need to call the helpline before 28 February 2023.

 - 0800 107 8002, Monday to Friday, 8am to 6pm

 To make a referral to the Warm Home Check service go to www.warmeastsussex.org.uk or call 0800 464 7307 or text WARM to 80011.

-The website is also full of handy tips to help you keep you warm and well at home.
+The website is also full of handy tips to help improve your energy efficiency at home.